 3.1 Pluggable Widgets

 You can also write your own widgets, called Pluggable widgets, in cases where Core widgets do not suffice.
-Pluggable widgets can be downloaded through the App Store.
+Pluggable widgets can be downloaded through the Marketplace.
 They are based on React (in web applications) or React Native (in native mobile applications) and are the recommended way of writing widgets.
 They replace Custom widgets, described below.

 For more information, see Pluggable Widgets API.